Texas Redistricting Plan Aims to Boost Republican Seats

 Fled the state

-The Democratic members of Texas tried to stop the vote by leaving the state at the beginning of August.
-They returned earlier this week, which made Wednesday's vote possible.
+The Democratic members of the Texas state congress tried to stop the vote by leaving the state at the beginning of August.

 The decision to interrupt the protest came after California's Governor Gavin Newsom announced that his state will redraw its maps to the Democrats' advantage to balance out Texas's move.

-Donald Trump, you have awakened the bear and we will strike back, said Newsom during a speech in Los Angeles last week and accused the president of trying to "rig" next year's midterm elections.
+Donald Trump, you have awakened the bear and we will strike back, Newsom said during a speech in Los Angeles last week and accused the President of trying to "rig" next year's midterm elections.

 Obama praises